cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

     }
 ```

-With the basic of genesis and validation handled, you can move to the keeper to have it handle this storage too.
+With the basics of genesis and validation handled, shift focus to the keeper to have it handle this storage too.

 ### Adjust the keeper files